 Although W&I insurance is relatively new on the market, other insurance products may be structured similarly and may provide a useful point of comparison.
 In terms of dispute resolution procedures, the interests of the insured and the insurers may be comparable with those of the insured and the insurers in relation to W&I insurance.
 Liability insurance tends to be structured similarly, in a tower with excess layers.

-The Bermuda Form policies generally foresee London or Bermuda seated institutional arbitration.
+The Bermuda Form policies generally foresee institutional arbitration seated in London or Bermuda.
 The forms have not yet adopted language foreseeing consolidated proceedings, and consolidation in either London or Bermuda is a matter of consent.
 For the reasons discussed above, insurers in a tower may have reasons to object to consolidation.

 Alternatives to consolidated arbitral proceedings

 There are a number of alternative ways to structure arbitral proceedings short of full consolidation.